Atlantic sturgeon

 The Atlantic sturgeon (Acipenser oxyrinchus) is a large species of sturgeon native to both sides of the Atlantic Ocean, and associated river basins.
 It is a member of the family Acipenseridae, and, along with other sturgeon, it is sometimes considered a living fossil.
 The main range of the Atlantic sturgeon is in eastern North America, extending from New Brunswick, Canada, to the eastern coast of Florida, United States.
 A highly endangered disjunct population occurs in the Baltic region of Europe (today only through a reintroduction project).

 The Atlantic sturgeon was in great abundance when the first European settlers came to North America, but has since declined due to overfishing, water pollution, and habitat impediments such as dams.
-It is considered threatened, endangered, and even locally extinct in many of its original habitats.
+It is considered threatened, endangered, and even locally extirpated in many of its original habitats.
 The fish can reach 60 years of age, 15 ft in length and over 800 lb in weight.